How to Install AWS CLI on Arch Linux

 aws s3 sync ./local-directory s3://bucket-name/remote-directory

-List all EC2 instances in your default region:
+List EC2 instances in the default region:

 aws ec2 describe-instances